F5Networks/f5-aci-servicecenter/docs/install.rst

 .. note::
    The APIC on which the ap container is running can be found by going to System --> Controllers --> Controllers --> (APIC name) --> Containers and checking if the F5Networks_F5ACIServiceCenter container is present.

-Adding/Deleting BIG-IP Devices From FASC
+Adding/Deleting BIG-IP Devices in FASC
 =======================================

 Add a new BIG-IP device (Device Login)